videosdk-live/videosdk-docs/flutter_docs_versioned_docs/version-0.0.x/api/sdk-reference/participant-class/methods.md

 ### disableWebcam()

 - It is used to disable self camera.
-- Local Participant and Remote Participant will receive a `streamDisabled` event with `stream` object.
+- Every Participant will receive a `streamDisabled` event with `stream` object.

 #### Returns